-Excused Absences
+(b) Excused Absences

-A student must notify the supervising physician and resident of an expected absence as soon as possible.
-If a student fails to notify the supervising physician of an absence it will be unexcused.
-Absences must be reported to the clinical faculty prior to the absence unless due to sudden emergency or the student being incapacitated, in which case notifications are required upon resolution of the emergency or upon returning to class, whichever is sooner.
-Students may request excused absences through the Dean of Students.
-Absences will be considered unexcused unless faculty are provided confirmation of an excused absence by the Dean of Students.

-Make-up clerkships are arranged with the attending physician.
-Normally, the student makes up hours with the same attending physician.
-If the student wishes to make up time with a different physician, the student must obtain permission from both physicians.
-If an absence is made up with a different physician, a make-up form must be completed and turned into the supervising physician.
-In the event that attending a clinical clerkship conflicts with a scheduled intensive didactic course or senior week course, students must communicate with the attending physician in order to be granted an excused absence from the clerkship.
-Students are not required to make up the missed clerkship.

-Each excused absence will require the student to make up 4 hours of clinical clerkships.
-Two excused absences will result in failure of the clerkship unless excused by the Associate Dean of Naturopathic Clinical Education.
+- A student must notify the supervising provider and resident of an expected absence as soon as possible.
+If a student fails to notify the supervising provider of an absence it will be unexcused.
+Absences must be reported to the clinical faculty prior to the absence unless due to sudden emergency or the student being incapacitated, in which case notifications are required upon resolution of the emergency or upon returning to class, whichever is sooner. - Students may request excused absences through the Dean of Students.
+Absences will be considered unexcused unless faculty are provided confirmation of an excused absence by the Dean of Students and they have completed the required process as stated above.
+Clinical faculty have the authority to not accept an excused absence granted by the Dean of Students if the above requirements are not met. - Make-up clerkships are arranged with the attending provider.
+Normally, the student makes up hours with the same attending provider.
+If the student wishes to make up time with a different provider, the student must obtain permission from both providers. - If an absence is made up with a different provider, a make-up form must be completed and turned into the supervising provider. - In the event that attending a clinical clerkship conflicts with a scheduled intensive didactic course or sanctioned graduation event, students must communicate with the attending provider in order to be granted an excused absence from the clerkship.
+Students are not required to make up the missed clerkship. - Each excused absence will require the student to make up 4 hours of clinical clerkships.
+More than two (2) excused absences will result in failure of the clerkship unless excused by the Associate Dean of Clinical Education.
 All make-up rotations must be completed by the end of the quarter unless a grade of Incomplete is granted for the clinical rotation.
+It is the student's responsibility to ensure all makeup shifts are completed by the end of the respective quarter and/or clinical rotation.

-Unexcused Absences
+(c) Unexcused Absences